Charles Riddle 1934 - 2020 - Obituary

 In addition to his parents he was preceded in death by his first wife Erma Dance Riddle; his brother, Dr. Hill Carter Riddle; and stepson, Tye Hanbury Bernick.

-He is survived by his wife Patricia Bernick Riddle; sons Evan Carter Douthat Riddle of Memphis, Tennessee, Jonathan Harwood Riddle (Lisa) of Bluffton, South Carolina, Lea Pierce Webster Riddle (Virginia) of Roanoke, Virginia; sisters-in-law, Macon Riddle of New Orleans, LA and Dr. Dewey Walker of Seattle, Washington; and nine wonderful grandchildren.
+He is survived by his wife Patricia Bernick Riddle; sons Evan Carter Douthat Riddle of Memphis, Tennessee, Jonathan Harwood Riddle (Lisa) of Bluffton, South Carolina, Lea Pierce Webster Riddle (Virginia) of Roanoke, Virginia, step daughter, Susan Hunter Benante (Stephen) of Alexandria, VA; sisters-in-law, Macon Riddle of New Orleans, LA and Dr. Dewey Walker of Seattle, Washington; and nine wonderful grandchildren.

 Due to the Corona virus 19 funeral services will be private.
 A public celebration of life service will be held at a later date.
 H.D.
 Oliver Funeral Apts., Norfolk chapel is handling arrangements.